 Twenty-five years ago, the world of football cards changed permanently.
 You see, for nearly a generation, Topps had been the only company licensed to produce football cards with Fleer relegated to action shots and a few regional issues.
 However, as had occurred with baseball cards at the beginning of the decade, 1989 would be as big as a sea change in football as 1981 was in baseball.

-First we’ll start with the 1988 Topps football set, or a better way of saying, the last of the old-school sets.
+, or a better way of saying, the last of the old-school sets.
 The 1988 set would be the last year in which a rookie card would not be in the player’s rookie year but actually a year after his rookie season.
 That meant key players such as Bo Jackson and Vinny Testaverde, who made their debuts in 1987 would not have their first cards until 1988.
 Yes, there was a time in which you had to wait a year (or sometimes longer) to get a rookie card.

 In 1989, that would all change as both Pro Set and Score, the new kids on the block, issued rookie cards as part of their sets.
 Pro Set, under the aegis of the legendary Lud Denny, actually secured the rights to be the official card of the National Football League.